BeverlyAb/ScreenReader/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Run Lost Ark and take screenshot of the queue number and save it as `waitingServer.JPG`.
+1. Run Lost Ark and take a screenshot of the queue number and save it as `waitingServer.JPG`.
 Do not close the screenshot yet.
-2. Run the program
+2. Run the program with the command below and subsequently close the screenshot image.
   ```s
   python screen_reader.py
   ```
-  And close the screenshot image.

 3. A new image will appear and if the queue number is successfully shown, an init message will be sent to _TO_PHONE_.
-Once your queue number is less than 100, you will receive the final notification indicating that it is almost game time.
+Once your queue number is less than 200, you will receive the final notification indicating that it is almost game time.

 Example of `waitingServer.JPG` ![Example of `waitingServer.JPG`](waitingServer.JPG)